 • working as part of an incident response team

 • programming – Python

 • organisational policies and processes for cyber security.

-This is a self-paced course and it is recommended a full-time student would complete 12-14 hours of study per week.
-During this study time, students would perform the tasks/exercises, self-directed study, research, project work and written assessments as presented in Holmesglen's online learning management system, Brightspace.
+This is a self-paced course and it is recommended a full time student would complete 12-15 hours of study per week.
+During this study time, students would perform the tasks/exercises, self-directed study, research, project work and written assessments as presented in Holmesglen's online learning management system Brightspace.

-Students are encouraged to engage with their peers and teachers in scheduled video conferencing webex sessions and discussion forums where they can post their queries and completed tasks in Brightspace.
-Teachers will provide study progress feedback via Brightspace, email and in any scheduled one-to-one consultation sessions.
+Students are encouraged to engage with their peers and teachers in scheduled video conferencing sessions and discussion forums where they can post their queries and completed tasks in Brightspace.
+Teachers will provide study progress feedback via the LMS.

 ||Implement and monitor WHS policies, procedures and programs to meet legislative requirements